Fah7m/ECS-project---Threat-composer-APP/README.md

 - ECS (Fargate) resources, including:
   - ECS cluster, Task Definitions, ECS Service running in private subnets

-IAM roles and policies required for ECS, including:
+- IAM roles and policies required for ECS, including:

-Task execution role

-Task role with least-privilege permissions
+  - Task execution role, Task role with least-privilege permissions

-Security groups controlling traffic between the ALB and ECS tasks
+- Security groups controlling traffic between the ALB and ECS tasks

 - The ECS service pulls the latest container image from ECR and performs a rolling update of running tasks.

 - Infrastructure can be safely removed by manually triggering a Terraform destroy workflow, ensuring clean teardown of all managed resources.

-**🚀 Deployment & CI/CD Workflow (Secure Automation)**

-Pipeline 1: Application Build & Image Push

-GitHub Actions builds the application into a Docker image.

-The image is tagged and pushed to Amazon ECR.

-Permissions are granted via a least-privilege IAM role assumed through OIDC.

-Pipeline 2: Infrastructure Provisioning (Terraform)

-GitHub Actions runs Terraform to provision or update infrastructure.

-Terraform uses:

-S3 for remote state storage

-DynamoDB for state locking

-Resources managed include:

-VPC, subnets, IGW, NAT

-ALB and listeners

-ECS cluster, service, and task definitions

-IAM roles and security groups

-Terraform ensures idempotent, predictable infrastructure changes.

-Service Update

-The ECS service detects the new container image in ECR.

-Tasks are replaced using a rolling deployment strategy.

-The ALB continues routing traffic with no downtime.

-**🧹 Teardown Workflow (Cleanup)**
+- **Teardown Workflow (Cleanup)**

-Infrastructure can be safely destroyed by running:
+- Infrastructure can be safely destroyed by running:

+''
 terraform destroy
+'''

-Terraform:
+- Terraform:

-Uses the same remote state and locking mechanism
+  - Uses the same remote state and locking mechanism

-Deletes resources in the correct dependency order
+  - Deletes resources in the correct dependency order

-This ensures no orphaned infrastructure remains.
+- This ensures no orphaned infrastructure remains.

-**🔐 Security Highlights**

-No long-lived AWS credentials

-OIDC-based authentication for CI/CD
+**Security Highlights and Best Practices**

+- A multistage **dockerfile** which
+- The use of OIDC in the pipeline ensure no long-lived AWS Credentials

-Least-privilege IAM roles
+- Least privilege IAM roles

-Private subnets for application workloads
+- Private subnets for application workloads

-TLS termination using ACM
+- TLS termination using ACM

 Centralised logging with CloudWatch

+---

+**🔐 Security & Best Practices**

+This project follows security-first and production-ready best practices across CI/CD pipelines, containerisation, infrastructure provisioning, and runtime configuration, with multiple layers of automated security scanning.

+**CI/CD & Pipeline Security**

+- OIDC-based authentication is used between GitHub Actions and AWS, eliminating long-lived AWS credentials.

+- CI/CD pipelines assume IAM roles with short-lived, least-privilege permissions.

+- Deployment workflows are manually triggered, reducing the risk of unintended or automatic production changes.

+- Application and infrastructure pipelines are logically separated, providing clearer ownership and reduced blast radius.

+- All pipeline executions are fully auditable via GitHub Actions logs.

+**Automated Security Scanning**

+Security scanning is integrated directly into the CI/CD pipelines to detect issues early.

+***Infrastructure Pipeline***

+- Checkov is run as part of the Terraform pipeline to statically analyse infrastructure code.

+- Checkov enforces security and compliance best practices, including:
+  - Network exposure, IAM misconfigurations, Encryption and logging controls, Infrastructure changes are validated before deployment, reducing misconfiguration risk.

+***Application / Docker Pipeline***

+- Trivy is used to scan Docker images for:
+  - Known vulnerabilities (CVEs), OS and dependency-level security issues

+- CodeQL is used to perform static code analysis on the application source, detecting:
+  - Common security vulnerabilities, Unsafe coding patterns

+- Images are only deployed after passing all security scans.

+**Container Security & Optimisation**

+The application uses a multi-stage Docker build, separating build-time and runtime dependencies.

+This reduces the final image size by approximately X%, resulting in:

+Faster ECS task startup times

+Reduced attack surface

+Lower network and storage overhead

+Containers run as a non-root user, following container hardening best practices.

+Only required runtime artifacts are included in the final image.

+Docker images are tagged using the Git commit SHA, ensuring immutable, traceable deployments.

+Infrastructure as Code (Terraform)

+Infrastructure is fully defined and managed using Terraform.

+A modular Terraform design is used, with separate modules for:

+VPC networking

+Application Load Balancer

+ACM certificates and Route 53 DNS

+ECS services

+IAM roles for ECS

+Terraform state is:

+Stored remotely in S3

+Protected with DynamoDB state locking

+The infrastructure is idempotent, allowing safe re-runs without unintended changes.

+Clean teardown is supported using terraform destroy, ensuring no orphaned resources.

+Network & Runtime Security

+ECS tasks run exclusively in private subnets and are never directly exposed to the internet.

+Inbound traffic is restricted to the Application Load Balancer.

+Security groups enforce explicit traffic flows between ALB and ECS tasks.

+TLS is handled at the ALB using ACM-managed certificates, avoiding certificate management inside containers.

+Outbound traffic from private subnets is controlled via a NAT Gateway.

+Centralised logging is enabled using CloudWatch Logs.

+Operational Best Practices

+Clear separation of build, deploy, and runtime responsibilities.

+Defence-in-depth approach through:

+Static analysis (CodeQL)

+Image vulnerability scanning (Trivy)

+Infrastructure policy checks (Checkov)

+Deployments are reproducible, secure, and auditable.

+The overall design aligns with AWS Well-Architected Framework principles.

 ---